 Renate Mohler Acupuncturist MBAcC Bsc (Hons) Dipl

 My name is Renate Mohler.
 I hold a BSc (Hons) in acupuncture from the University of Portsmouth in the UK.
 I am trained in classic acupuncture as well as in paediatric acupuncture and women’s health acupuncture.
-I have furthermore been trained by Virginia Doran in London in Facial Rejuvenation Acupuncture, a treatment also known as cosmetic acupuncture.
-I have also been trained in Japanese paediatric acupuncture by Dr. Stephen Birch (PhD).
+Ms. Virginia Doran (London) and Mr. Takeshi Kitagawa (Tokyo) have thought me a range of techniques to perform Facial Rejuvenation Acupuncture, a treatment also known as cosmetic acupuncture.
+I have also been trained in the art of Japanese acupuncture and moxa by Ms. Kiko Matsumoto (London), Mr. Edward Obaidey (Barcelona), Mr. Masakazu Ikeda (Tokyo) and Dr. Stephen Birch (London).

 I am registered with the majority of health insurers in Switzerland; with supplementary insurance you will be able to recuperate between 70-90% of the treatment costs depending on your coverage model.
 I am also an overseas member of the British Acupuncture Council (BAcC) as well as a member of the Swiss SBO-TCM.